RocketCommunicationsInc/astro-www/src/pages/grm-service-ux-design/about-the-grm-designs.md

 ## UX Design and Sample Apps

 Based on this initial research and follow-up design iterations with operators and stakeholders, the resulting design effort focused on an integrated suite of three GRM Sample Apps, each designed to support key functionality and task flows.
-Each of the apps is designed to occupy its own browser window, allowing operators to focus on the task at hand, but by virtue of being integrated into a suite, the apps share functionality and support common task flows.
+Each of the apps is designed to occupy its own browser window, allowing operators to focus on the task at hand.
+By virtue of being integrated into a suite, the apps share functionality and support common task flows.

 ### GRM App Suite